oliviahill9/excursion/README.md

 ## About

-The following task was set as part of Codecademy's Full Stack Engineer coure.
+The following task was set as part of Codecademy's Full Stack Engineer course.

 For this project, I built a web page designed to advertise a personal travel guide product called 'Excursion'.